Sony A6000 versus Fujifilm X-E1

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the X-E1 offers a substantially higher resolution than the one in the A6000 (2360k vs 1440k dots).
 The adjacent table lists some of the other core features of the Sony A6000 and Fujifilm X-E1 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 So what conclusions can be drawn?
-Is there a clear favorite between the Sony A6000 and the Sony A6000?
+Is there a clear favorite between the Sony A6000 and the Fujifilm X-E1?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A6000: